anyuexuan/IDEAL/README.md

 # Code for IDEAL

-Yuexuan An, Hui Xue, Xingyu Zhao, Jing Wang.
-From Instance to Metric Calibration: A Unified Framework for Open-world Few-shot Learning.
-IEEE Transactions on Pattern Analysis and Machine Intelligence, 2023.
+Code for "From Instance to Metric Calibration: A Unified Framework for Open-world Few-shot Learning" in IEEE Transactions on Pattern Analysis and Machine Intelligence.

 If you use the code in this repo for your work, please cite the following bib entries: